Haptotaxis: Pathology

 Haptotaxis plays a role in several kinds of diseases where the movement or aggregation of cells causes the symptoms.
 As mentioned before, cancers that are metastatic have the ability to perform haptotaxis in order to spread throughout the body.
 This ability is not limited to tumor cells.
 Idiopathic pulmonary fibrosis (IPF) is a disease marked by fibrosis in lung mesothelial cells.
 TGF-β1 is a cytokine found in higher concentrations of lungs from patients who have IPF, and induces haptotaxis of pleural mesothelial cells.
 At the same time, TGF-β1 causes the mesothelial cells to develop into myofibroblasts, which contribute to the symptoms in IPF.
 The result is that there becomes an aggregation of myofibroblasts in the lungs, which leads to fibrosis of the mesothelial cells.
 During nephritis, VCAM-1 is expressed in higher levels on the tubules of nephrons, which leads to increased leukocyte migration via the gradient established by VCAM-1.
-It is important to note that this increased expression was not found on the capillary endothelial cells.
+This increased expression was not found on the capillary endothelial cells.
 This migration of leukocytes leads to inflammation and tissue destruction characteristic of an inflammatory response.